PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Distributed Execution With TCRs

 \paragraph{Remaining Bandwidth Limitations.} The achieved bandwidth still falls short of the network's capacity.
 This observation is evident from the network utilization timelines in \autoref{fig:beemon_shuffle}, which show the activity of a single NIC during the shuffling process.
 As expected, the \emph{Blocking} variants (first two timelines) exhibit pronounced gaps between processing the two input tables, during which network traffic temporarily drops.
 The \emph{Chunking} variant eliminates this large gap and reduces overall runtime, yet still shows considerable bandwidth fluctuations, especially in the second half of execution, indicating inefficient network utilization.

 \paragraph{Stream-Synchronizing Operations Limit Overlap.} One root cause of the remaining bandwidth underutilization is reduced overlap between operations due to implicit stream synchronization.
 Synchronizing a GPU stream (of kernels or memory transfers) blocks the CPU until all previously enqueued operations in that stream have completed.
 Many TCR primitives introduce such synchronizations implicitly because they must return tensors with data-dependent metadata (e.g., size) that is only known after execution on the device.
 A representative example is \texttt{masked\_select}, which selects tensor entries based on a boolean mask and is used for partitioning as well as for hash table probing~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22}.
-The size of its output tensor depends on the mask, but runtimes such as PyTorch require the returned tensor to be fully allocated and correctly sized when the call returns, even if the actual data is populated asynchronously.
+The size of its output tensor depends on the mask, but runtimes such as PyTorch require the returned tensor to be correctly sized when the call returns, even if the actual data is populated asynchronously.
 To determine this size, the TCR synchronizes the corresponding stream and materializes the necessary metadata on the CPU, thereby blocking further kernel launches from the CPU thread.
 Such synchronizations are inherent to distributed query processing, which involves operations with data-dependent result sizes (e.g., selections, joins, group-by operations).
-In the case of the distributed join, the partitioning and hash table operations include stream-synchronizing primitives.
-Since partitioning produces all metadata required for the shuffle, the NCCL \emph{AllToAll} collective itself can execute fully asynchronously, as long as no synchronizing operation follows it in the same stream.
+In the case of the distributed join, the partitioning and hash table operations include stream-synchronizing primitives, while the NCCL \emph{AllToAll} collective itself can execute fully asynchronously (after metadata has been exchanged), as long as no synchronizing operation follows it in the same stream.